quantaliz/AltBotSupport/README.md

 - iPad Air 5th gen or later
 - iPad Pro with M1 or later

+### Differences between apps

+Here are the differences between AltBot and AltBot Lite:
+- AltBot displays tokens as they are loaded
+- AltBot can stop token loading
+- AltBot uses Llama-3 (released March 2024)
+- AltBot Lite uses Mistral-7B (released Sep 2023)
+- AltBot will receive future updates, AltBot Lite will remain in version 1.1.

 ## Privacy Policy

 This repository helps as a support page.
 If you would like to raise a concern, issue or request, sign in and create a new topic in the "Issues" tab.